kalekdev/uni/semester-1/nus-1/notes.typ

 In this case, the voltages across each load is the same and the maximum currents $i_k$ are $sqrt(3) times$ higher (if the loads are identical).

 === Transformers
+_Galvanically Isolated_ - No current flow is possible between two sections of a circuit, however energy / information may still be exchanged through induction, optically, etc. The two systems may have different ground potentials.

+A transformer consists of at least two inductively coupled coils for the purposes of adjusting voltage / current or simply transferring information between two galvanically isolated systems.

+The coils are usually wrapped around the same ferromagnetic core with $mu_r >>1$ to minimize stray magnetic fields.
+A resistor in series can be used to model the voltage lost over the coils (excluding self-inductance).

+We can now construct equations for the induced voltage / current in the secondary coil.
+The direction of the current induced in the secondary coil is always such that its self-induced flux opposes the change in flux from the primary coil.
+Therefore the directions of flux and currents are as follow:
+#figure(
+  image("images/transformer-diagram.png", width: 60%),
+) <fig-transformer-diagram>

+We can construct inductive coupling equations:
+$
+  u_0 = R_1 i_1 + L_11 (d i_1) / (d t) - M (d i_2) / (d t)\
+  0 = R_2 i_2 - M (d i_1) / (d t) + L_22 (d i_2) / (d t)\
+$

+Where the inductances can be calculated using the average path length around the core $l$ as:
+$
+  L_(i i) = N_i^2 (mu A) / l\
+  M = N_1 N_2 (mu A) / l
+$

+TODO: Reducing lost energy in core

 == Maxwell's Equations
 Overview, differential form, curl, divergence etc, attempt to understand and derive notation + convert between integral and differential forms